 However, Amazon can be a complex platform to work in.

-Understanding logistically how organic and paid search are linked and staying updated on what is currently working for Amazon advertising can actually keep you a step ahead of your competition.
+Understanding logistically how organic and paid search are linked and staying updated on what is currently working for Amazon advertising can actually keep you a step ahead of your competition, and avoid make Amazon advertising mistakes.

 As always, we hope you liked our post.
 Please leave a comment in the comments section below if you have any question.